MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/desktop-format-pane.md

 ## Legend location options

-WIth the new Format pane, you can be more precise about legend location.
+With the new Format pane, you can be more precise about legend location.

 |Old behavior  |New behavior  |
 |---------|---------|